ManiAlipour/iso-hooks/README.md

 ### 5️⃣ `useInterval`

-A declarative, React-safe interval that never suffers from stale closure bugs.
+A declarative, React-safe interval hook — no more stale closure bugs.

 ```tsx
 import { useState } from "react";